 chmod +x pa21.sh

 echo To launch PAServer type \~/pa21.sh

 broadwaydserver – You should already have

-paserverrunning (the script above launched it), so you will probably want a new Ubuntu terminal window where you can launch
+paserverit running (thescript above launched), so you will probably want a new Ubuntu terminal window where you can launch

 broadwayd.
-I like using the new Windows Terminal since it makes it easy to open multiple tabs, and WSL integrates with it nicely.
+I like using the new Windows Terminal since it makes it easy to open multiple tabs, and WSL integrates nicely with it.